Mrs. Jessica Watson

 Letter of Recommendation

-If you need a person to write a letter of recommendation, please fill out this form and give it to them so they have something to write about you that is based on your education, activities, awards, volunteer work, etc.
+If you need a person to write a letter of recommendation, please stop in the guidance office for the form and give it to them so they have something to write about you that is based on your education, activities, awards, volunteer work, etc.

 Request for College / Military Visit

-If you are a senior student in good standing academically you may use this permission slip to take 3 school days to visit colleges, universities and/or military and all other post secondary education facilities.
+If you are a senior student in good standing academically you may take 3 school days to visit colleges, universities and/or military and all other post secondary education facilities.
+Stop in the guidance office to get the proper paperwork.
 Please let the office know that you will be out on (date) so that a phone call home is not sent for your absenteeism.

 Request for Job Shadowing

-If you are a senior student in good standing academically you may use this permission slip to take 3 school days to Job Shadow someone in the field of study you are interested in.
+If you are a senior student in good standing academically you may take 3 school days to Job Shadow someone in the field of study you are interested in.
+Stop in the guidance office to get the proper paperwork.
 Please let the office know that you will be out on (date) so that a phone call home is not sent for your absenteeism.

 NEED SOME EXTRA GUIDANCE